jenncamacho/Used_Vehicles/README.md

     - High Cardinality: Having over 6000 unique values implies high cardinality, which can lead to a significant increase in dimensionality after encoding.
 This can make the dataset computationally expensive to process and may cause issues such as the curse of dimensionality.
     - Sparsity: High cardinality features often result in sparse matrices after one-hot encoding.
 This means that most of the encoded features will be zeros, leading to inefficiency in terms of memory usage and computational resources.
     - Model Complexity: Including a large number of one-hot encoded features may lead to overfitting, especially if the number of samples in the dataset is limited compared to the number of features.
+    - To simplify things,  I eliminate the columns containing object datatypes.
+I Dropping non-informative columns then saved a copy of the data set to run comparisons.

 ## Data Preparation and Visulalization
 <pre>